riak/riak.github.io/docs/using/performance/open-files-limit.md

 Riak KV can accumulate a large number of open file handles during operation.
 The creation of numerous data files is normal, and the [backend][plan backend] performs periodic merges of data file collections to avoid accumulating file handles.

-To accomodate this you should increase the open files limit on your system.
+To accommodate this you should increase the open files limit on your system.
 We recommend setting a soft limit of 65536 and a hard limit of 200000.

 :::note
 Superuser or root access may be required to perform these steps.